1956 NASCAR Grand National Series: Race 1: Hickory Speedway (November 13)

-Race 2: Charlotte Speedway
+Race 2: Charlotte Speedway (November 20)

-Race 2 the following week took place at the 3/4 mile dirt track Charlotte Speedway.
-Tim Flock's brother Flonty, who also drove for Kiekhaefer, would lead the race from start to finish, narrowly edged out his brother Tim by half a car length.
+On November 20, Race 2 was held on the 3/4 mile dirt track Charlotte Speedway.
+Tim Flock's brother Fonty, who also drove for Kiekhaefer, would lead the race from start to finish, narrowly edged out his brother Tim by half a car length.
 Lee Petty, Joe Weatherly and, Buck Baker would round out the top five.
 This would be Kiekhaefer's 10th win in 12 races, dating back to the 1955 season.

+Races 2 and 3 were held on the same day.

-Race 3: Willow Springs Raceway
+Race 3: Willow Springs Raceway (November 20)

-Meanwhile in California at Willow Springs Raceway, NASCAR was also running a 200 mile road race.
+Also on November 20, in California at Willow Springs Raceway NASCAR held a 200-mile road race at Willow Springs Raceway in California.
 Chuck Stevenson grabbed that win in his 1956 Ford; followed by Marvin Panch and Johnny Mantz as November came to a close.

-Race 4: Palm Beach Speedway
+Race 4: Palm Beach Speedway (December 11)

-On December 11 the series, along with 4500 spectators, gathered at the Palm Beach Speedway in West Palm Beach, Florida.
+On December 11, 4,500 spectators watched a race at the Palm Beach Speedway in West Palm Beach, Florida.
 The race is notable in that the first two drivers across the finish line, Joe Weatherly and Jim Reed, were disqualified due to technical violations.
 The race was awarded to Herb Thomas.
-Although Weatherly and Reed finished more than a lap ahead of Thomas NASCAR found that their cars were no strictly stock.
+Although Weatherly and Reed finished more than a lap ahead of Thomas NASCAR found that their cars were not strictly stock.
 Weatherly had a special cam installed, and Reed was found to be using modified valves, and both were stripped of their finishing positions.
 Thomas won the 200 lap, half mile track, race in an hour and a half.
 Al Keller finished second, Billy Myers grabbed the third spot with Buck Baker and Lee Petty rounding out the top 5.
 After the race Big Bill France announced that anyone caught cheating again would not only forfeit their finishing position, but their prize money and all their season points to date as well.
-This ended the 1955 year for NASCAR racing, and January 22, 1956 would begin the titular 1956 season.
+This ended the 1955 year for NASCAR racing.

-1956 begins
+Winter of 1956

-Race 5: Arizona State Fairgrounds
+Race 5: 150 Miles at Arizona State Fairgrounds (January 22)

-Race number 5 was contested at the Arizona State Fairgrounds where Buck Baker in his 55 Chrysler grabbed the first win of the new year, and Kiekhaefer drivers Billy Meyers and Ralph Moody captured second and third.
+On January 22, the 150 Miles at Arizona State Fairgrounds was contested as the season's fifth race.
+It was held at the Arizona State Fairgrounds in Phoenix, Arizona.
+Buck Baker, in his 55 Chrysler, earned the first win of the new year, and Kiekhaefer drivers Billy Myers and Ralph Moody captured second and third.
 Baker's victory was his first start for the juggernaut Kiekhaefer team.
 When Kiekhaefer realized how formidable Baker was on the track he was quoted as saying "There's only one thing to do with a man like that; and that is to hire him."
 Slowed by 8 cautions, the one mile dirt track hosted the 150 mile race in two and a half hours.